adhilmd/CNVlocator/README.md

 Required R libraries: ggplot2

-This CNVlocator contains four step:
+The CNVlocator contains four step:

-1) Prepocessbam - process bam file to generate bedgraph file contains read accumulation for every base and count file contains read count for every chromosome along with mean read length and total reads
+1) Prepocessbam - Process bam file to generate bedgraph file contains read accumulation for every base and count file contains read count for every chromosome

-2) Intervalcalls - The read accumulation for user defined intervals and sliding windows.
-For better result the
+2) Intervalcalls - The read accumulation for user defined window/intervals and sliding windows.
+For better result, use the median read length as the window and 1/5th of the median read length as the sliding window

+3) cnvlocator - This will identifies CNVs by comparing the test sample vs control sample and other user defined parameters

+4) cnvplot - This will help to visualize the CNVs across the genome or user defined location